sshussain/flask-project/README.md

 - [x] Use Flask-SqlAlchemy.
 See [Flask SQL Alchemy](https://flask-sqlalchemy.palletsprojects.com/en/3.1.x/)
   - [x] Create entities
   - [x] Methods to query tables
+- [ ] Use HTTPS: configure nginx to terminate SSL.
+The self-signed cert is available at ~/etc/certs
 - [ ] Use docker-compose secrets for passwords and other sensitive data.
 See [Docker Secrets](https://docs.docker.com/compose/use-secrets/)
 - [ ] Refactor to use consistent names in JSON request and response
 - [ ] Allow multiple authors for a book
 - [ ] Database Tasks
   - [x] Add init-db to create and update schemas.
 See [Define and Access the Database](https://flask.palletsprojects.com/en/2.3.x/tutorial/database/)
-  - [ ] Remove all tables
+  - [x] Remove all tables
   - [x] Use init-db to create schema and tables
-- [ ] FIX: Flask redirects to Mac's local address -- Flask does not redirect through Nginx
+- [x] FIX: Flask redirects to Mac's local address -- Flask does not redirect through Nginx